 ABSTRACT

 Asset liability management (ALM) is an approach in gaining attention in the Ghanaian Bank section.
 ALM is helping banks in ensuring the maturity profiles of assets and liabilities, effectively matching them and that also link the techniques of asset liability management for managing the total balance sheet.
-The instruments used were questionnaires and interview which were administered to the two main banks GCB and ADB.
+The instruments used were interviews which were administered to the two main banks GCB and ADB.
 The findings were collected, organized, analyzed and interpreted using content analyses.
 The process of asset liability management varies from bank to bank and the achievement of ALM techniques depends on the efficiency of banks in predicting and managing risk.
 Asset liability management helps in increasing the net interest income and identifying the possible credit risk, interest rate risk and liquidity risk.
 In this particular research study, the researcher has tried to understand the role of assets and liabilities in the international banking system on the performance of two Ghanaian Banks, GCB and ADB.
 Implementation of primary and secondary sources of information with the consideration of qualitative technique has helped the researcher in attaining the details of the research topics.
 On the basis of outcome of the study, the research work shows that assets and liabilities are connected with various types of risk such as interest rate risk, credit risk and liquidity risk.
 There are also other types of risk like FOREX risk, currency risk, operational risk, reputation and country risk that can help GCB and ADB in strengthening their assets and liabilities.

 ACKNOWLEDGEMENT